Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Quantifying causal effects for spatio-temporal data

 \section{Quantifying causal effects for spatio-temporal data}

-A spatio-temporal dataset may be viewed as a single realization of a spatio-temporal stochastic process, observed at discrete points in space and time.
-In this section, we provide a formal framework to quantify causal relationships among the components of a multivariate spatio-temporal process.
-This framework is presented in Section~\ref{sec:causal_models}.
-In Section~\ref{sec:LSCM}, we define the class of latent spatial confounder models (LSCMs) which will be the subject of study in this work, Section~\ref{sec:estimator} shows how to estimate causal effects within this model class, and Section~\ref{sec:extensions} discusses several extensions of our methodology.
+A spatio-temporal dataset may be viewed as a single realization of a spatio-temporal stochastic process, observed at discrete points in space-time.
+In this section, we provide a formal framework to quantify causal relations among the components of a multivariate spatio-temporal process, and show how to estimate causal effects from observational data.